 Siskiyou Mountains Salamander

-Siskiyou Mountains salamander (Plethodon stormi) is endemic to northern Siskiyou County, California, and southern Jackson Country, Oregon.
+Siskiyou Mountains salamander (Plethodon stormi) is endemic to northern Siskiyou County, California, and southern Jackson County, Oregon.
 It is a member of the lungless salamander family, Plethodontidae, and the woodland salamander, Plethodon, genus.
 As a lungless salamander, Siskiyou Mountains salamanders breathe through their skin, which must always be moist or wet for respiration to occur.

 Due to their need for moist climates, Siskiyou Mountains salamanders live in talus or rocky hillsides in the shade of late-successional or old-growth forests with closed canopies and moist micro-climates.
 They surface from their subterrestrial refugia during the fall, winter, and spring rains.
 Even in moist environments, Siskiyou Mountains salamanders lose moisture when outside their underground cavities.
 Short periods of surface time reduce predation time availability, which has led them to become opportunistic feeders.